 The brand boosts both its advertising revenue as well as user engagement.
 Local businesses benefit from increased business while also getting introduced to the NFT concept.
 Developers hoping to craft their own NFT-based products need to consider the wide-ranging possibilities for new business generated by a similar use-case.

 In 2012, Nike released the Nike+ FuelBand – a wearable device that tracked activity and integrated with the Nike+ community to support fitness challenges and games.
 While the FuelBand device ultimately didn’t offer enough to beat competitors like the FitBit and Apple Watch, the community and gamification features proved a highly engaging strategy.

 Combining this gamification with NFTs and tokens would allow those participating who reach a certain milestone to win an NFT that provides extra perks or discounts.
 A marketing strategy like this works on multiple levels.
 Most importantly, users are encouraged to exercise more, improving their health.
 At the same time, the brand improves engagement with their current users, while also potentially attracting new customers to the fold.
 With Nike entering the NFT market, this could be an ideal way to support future gamification initiatives.

+Hopefully, these use-case examples provide a source of inspiration for your company’s own foray into the emerging world of NFTs and gamification.
+Who said this type of fun only existed in actual video games?
 If your organization needs help turning a great NFT concept into reality, connect with the experienced team at Gigster.
 As a software development services provider with significant experience with NFTs, we boast the tech skills and business acumen to make your idea a successful one.
 Contact us soon to discuss working together to change the world.